 Notice how the second answer incorporates five phrases from the job listing and includes a key result (increased satisfaction).
 That’s what separates a good candidate from a great one.

-Because subject matter experts (SMEs) are crucial in this field, instructional design interview questions often tie back to how well you manage SME relationships.
+Ahhh, subject matter experts.
+SMEs are crucial in the creation of learning experiences, but the relationship between instructional designer and SME can be challenging.
+That's why almost any instructional design interview you attend will ask questions that tie back to how well you manage SME relationships.

 Interviewers need to feel confident that ID candidates can extract valuable knowledge from SMEs and independently manage the ongoing working relationship.
 They want to know how well you handle issues such as scheduling conflicts and translating expert knowledge into digestible content.